 In the fifteenth century Italian dress exhibited the same variety as that of France, England, and Germany.
 In Italy, as in other countries, numerous enactments were promulgated with the object of restraining the ever-increasing luxury in attire, but these were just as unsuccessful in Italy as elsewhere.

-German fashions of the 14th century in the so-called Middle Ages.
+German fashions of the 14th century.

 German fashions during the fourteenth century.
 The dress in Germany underwent the same transformation as in France.